 Basic Fertility Treatments

 Non-medicated monitoring of a patient’s cycle through a combination of hormonal blood tests and ultrasounds, which are used to give a biological profile of a patient’s ovulation status.
 Click here for patient instructions.

 Stimulation of ovaries using medication to induce ovulation.
 This process may result in the release of more than one egg or oocyte.
 As a result, there is often an increase in multiple pregnancies after ovulation induction.
 For each medication, the risk varies.
 This should be discussed with your doctor.

 During IUI, your doctor will place washed, prepared sperm into your uterus (womb) and near to your egg at your time of ovulation.
 This procedure is often combined with fertility drugs to increase your chances of conceiving.”
-Click here to see a 3D animation of an IUI and click here for patient instructions.
+Click here to see a 3D animation of an IUI.